davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/ribbon.md

 "Where did you get that from?
 Did the lost souls give to it you?
 Or did the exiled ones?"

-Lacking a bard to scratch herself, {{playerName}} scratched her head.
+Lacking a beard to scratch herself, {{playerName}} scratched her head.

 "It looks like you use a lot of names for stuff.
 It was in the pocket of our driver.
 He's dead.
 Not that you've asked, but," {{playerName}} shrugged.